TheParthMaru/Problem-Solving-Mastery/Top 100 codes list.md

 46. Convert digit/ number to words (String problem) ❌
 47. Counting number of days in a given month of a year ✔
 48. Finding the number of times x digit occurs in a given input. ❌
-49. Finding number of integers which has exactly x divisors. ❌
-50. Finding roots of a quadratic equation. ❌

 ## Additional Questions